SUMMARY OF THE LAWSUIT

 CLASS ACTION ALLEGATIONS

-This lawsuit is brought on behalf of the following persons: All participants who are in the Plan and their beneficiaries.
+This lawsuit is brought on behalf of all participants who are in the AT&T Plan and their beneficiaries.
 Excluded from the Class are Defendants and members of their immediate families or any of their heirs, successors, or assigns.

 STATUS OF THE LITIGATION